HusseinBakri/PythonFinancialRepertoire/README.md

 pip install --upgrade statsmodels
 ```

-While working on them I have learned a lot of the world of Fintech & finance.
+While working on them I have learned a lot about the world of Fintech & finance.
+I hope also that you learn a lot from these tools!
+You can use them if you want when studying financial analysis.

 # Current Coverage
 * Rate of return of stocks